AMP0075/portfolio/README.md

 This repo was made to learn github-pages and hosting

-things to do - Couldn't figure out the problems in font awesome and owl-carousel.
+things to do - figure out the problems in font awesome and owl-carousel.

 Link to images of website:-> https://imgur.com/a/WvInuYh